qdequele/42sh/Improvement.md

 ##BUGS

-- Issue with cd not showing the right path in prompt: cd /bin or cd ~/Desktop
+- Issue with cat >> toto
+- Maybe issues with null var in export

 ##INPROVEMENT